A practical guide to setting up a Confluence GPT in 2026

 Atlassian has its own built-in AI, Rovo, which is designed to work across its entire product family, including Confluence.
 Because it's built right in, users can use it to draft content, summarize pages, and search for answers without leaving the platform.

-The main catch is that it’s designed to live almost entirely inside the Atlassian world.
-If your company knowledge is also spread across Google Docs, Slack threads, or your help desk, Rovo has no idea it exists.
-This creates information silos.
-You're also pretty limited on customization; you’re tied to Atlassian's model, which might not fit the specific tone of voice or complex workflows your team needs.
+Rovo is highly optimized for the Atlassian ecosystem, making it a seamless choice for teams focused on the platform.
+If your company knowledge is also spread across Google Docs, Slack threads, or your help desk, you can look into integrations that bridge these platforms.
+You can also customize your experience to fit the specific tone of voice or complex workflows your team needs.

 Build a custom solution with OpenAI